-There are two indoor municipal ice-skating rinks open year round: Patinoire Pailleron (32 rue E. Pailleron, 19th arrond; [tel] 01-40-40-27-70; www.pailleron19.com; Métro: Bolivar) and Patinoire Sonja Henie (8 bd.
-Bercy, 12th arrond; [tel] 01-40-02-60-60; Métro: Bercy).
-The latter has DJ-hosted soirees until midnight Fridays and Saturdays.
-In addition, every year, two large outdoor rinks are set up from December through February in front of the Hôtel de Ville and the Gare Montparnasse.
-Both are free—you’ll just have to pay a small fee for skate rental.
-For more information all of these rinks, visit www.sport.paris.fr and search for “patinoire.”
+Two indoor ice-skating rinks are open to the public: Patinoire Pailleron (32 rue E. Pailleron, 19th arrond.; www.pailleron19.com; [tel] 01-40-40-27-70; Métro: Bolivar), open year round, and Patinoire Accorhotels Arena (222 Quai de Bercy, 12th arrond.; www.accorhotelsarena.com/fr/arena/la-patinoire; [tel] 01-58-70-16-75; Métro: Bercy), open Sep to May.
+The latter has DJ–hosted soirées until midnight Fridays and Saturdays.
+In addition, every year, outdoor rinks are set up from December through February in public spaces; 2 of the best are found in front of the Hôtel de Ville and at Trocadéro, where you can fill-up on Eiffel Tower views as you glide.
+Both are free—you’ll just have to pay a small fee for skate rental

 You can rent a bike by the hour in the Bois de Vincennes at Lac Daumesnil or Lac des Minimes and in the Bois de Boulogne (in front of the Jardin d’Acclimatation or next to the Lac Inferieur [lower lake]).
 If you are up to the challenge of Parisian traffic and want to cycle around the city, you can try Velib’, the city’s wildly popular rent-a-bike program—just be sure you are armed with the right kind of credit card or have picked up an internet subscription for your stay (for details on how the system works, visit www.velib.fr and/or see p. ###).
 For longer-term rentals, try Paris à Vélo, C’est Sympa (www.parisvelosympa.com) or Bike About Tours (www.bikeabouttours.com).